 4. Skiing Holiday

 Maybe you’re not planning a warm weather holiday after all!
 Maybe you’re going to wait until the temperatures drop and head to the mountains instead.
 There’s no need to have a skiing vs snowboarding debate, because no matter which sport you prefer, the truth is being out on the snow is one of the best feelings in the world!
-Looking out to see the beautiful snowcapped mountains, feeling your boots make foot prints in fresh powdery snow and that feeling when you carve your first line of the day: nothing quite compares!
+Looking out to see the beautiful snowcapped mountains, a ski holiday in France will make you feel your boots make foot prints in fresh powdery snow and that feeling when you carve your first line of the day: nothing quite compares!
 Heading off on a skiing holiday is a wonderful family holiday because you’ll be active together and you’ll be creating some really fun memories on the mountain.
 Be sure to take a ton of photos because the time will pass way too fast.
 If you have some family members who don’t know how to ski, be sure to choose a mountain that has ski school or comprehensive ski classes, so that everyone can get up to speed fast.
 It’s really fun to do runs together, but if everyone has considerably different levels, you can at least ride the lifts together, spending a few precious moments enjoying conversations in the icy quietness.

 5. Camping Holidays